Police Encryption in Massachusetts

 Massachusetts Encryption Timeline

-Worcester, Lowell, Springfield, and other "gateway cities" implement partial encryption.
-The national encryption wave following George Floyd protests accelerates existing trends.
+Lawrence, Springfield, and Haverhill encrypt operations.
+Worcester and Lowell implement partial encryption.
+The national encryption wave following George Floyd protests accelerates trends in gateway cities.

 Impact on Massachusetts Communities